Check Trademark Status:

 Formalities Check Fail: If some procedural formalities (as listed above) are incomplete or if you have not satisfactorily complied with them then your trademark application status will show as formalities check fail.
-You will have to comply the check fail mentioned by trademark registry.
+You will have to comply with the check fail mentioned by the trademark registry.

 Send Back to EDP: EDP stands for Electronic Data Processing.
 In a trademark application, all the documents and data entry are digitized.
 Send Back to EDP means that there has been some error during data entry that needs to be rectified.
 This status does not require the applicant to take any steps.

 Send to PRAS: Pre-registration amendment section reflects when you have filed an amendment prior to the registration of your trademark.
 The amendment may be to the proprietor name, address or the like.

 Marked for Exam: This signifies the beginning of the legal process.
 This status means that your application will be taken up by an Examiner in order to determine its registrability.
 The examiner will decide if your trademark qualifies for registration, according to the provisions of the Trademark Act.